 8. It IS okay to quarantine new plants

-It’s best not to assume your new arrival was quarantined before coming to you.
-Play it safe (yes, even if your plant came from us), and quarantine for at least a week just in case.
-Better that than discovering creepy crawlies have made their way to your other plants!
+Always play it safe (yes, even if your plant came from me), and quarantine for at least 2 weeks just in case.
+Better one full month if you can as most bugs will show their faces by then as a 2 to 3 weeks lifecycle is pretty common.
+Better to be patient, than discover creepy crawlies have made their way to your other plants!

 9. It’s NOT okay to get windy

 It’s easy to think fresh air is a good thing after being boxed up - and it is - but fresh air is one thing, in the path of a draught or left out in the wind is entirely different.
 A warm area out of draughts is much better for new plant arrivals.
 Don't leave them in the path of the air con or heat pump either, even for a short time.

 10. It’s NOT okay to overdo the light

 Having been in a dark box for a few days, a sudden change to direct sunlight – even for plants that love that – is a shock you want to avoid.
 Yes, even for succulents and cacti.
 Instead, find a nice brightly lit, warm area with no direct sun and let your plant settle in for a few days first.

 For plants that do love to sunbathe - think succulents, string of pearls, pink bubbles and the like - we give them a good couple of weeks in bright indirect light before gently settling them in to their forever home with direct sun.